tourhunter-com/help-tourhunter-com/_articles-en/how_to_merge_an_Agent.md

 ## **Suggestions**

 It is no opportunity to merge Internal Agent with the other Internal Agent.
-When merge Internal Agent with Online Agent it is allowed to set the same agent code that is used by internal Agent.
-If the Online Agent has no agent code or password it is filled by the data of Internal Agent.
+When merge Internal Agent with Agent it is allowed to set the same agent code that is used by Internal Agent.
+If the Agent has no agent code or password it is filled by the data of Internal Agent.